 There are two residual questions.
-First, does máan 'pass' itself encode a Path function?
-Since it is compatible with scenarios in which a Figure "beams" through/over/across a barrier (cf. (26) above), I tentatively conclude that this is not the case.
-And secondly, what might a plausible CoL semantics for máan look like?
+First, does máan "pass" itself encode a Path function?
+Because it is compatible with scenarios in which a Figure "beams" through/over/across a barrier (cf. 26), I tentatively conclude that this is not the case.
+And second, what might a plausible CoL semantics for máan look like?
 The verb is obviously not amenable to an ordinary CoL decomposition in terms of a Locative function that characterizes either the source or the target state.
-An alternative might be an underspecified Place function (as máan is compatible with any Place function encoded by the Ground phrase) combined with change from the state of this Place not having been passed by the Figure to it having been passed, along the lines of (31): (31) [Event INCH ([Thing], [State BE ([], [Place PAST ([Place ([Thing])]])])] The Place function immediately projected from the Ground is left unspecified in (31).
+An alternative might be an underspecified Place function (as máan is compatible with any Place function encoded by the Ground phrase) combined with change from the state of this Place not having been passed by the Figure to it having been passed, along the lines of (31):

+(31) [Event INCH ([Thing], [State BE ([], [Place PAST ([Place ([Thing])])])])]

+The Place function immediately projected from the Ground is left unspecified in (31).
 The state of having passed this ground is represented in terms of a secondary place function PAST.
 Of course, PAST must in turn derive its meaning from the mental representation of a Path.
-But as I argue in section 5, such a representation may be afforded by the Spatial Structure (SpS) system instead of CS.
-The "Lexical Conceptual Structure" of máan would tap into this SpS in a way similar to how, e.g., Manner-of-Motion verbs and shape expressions derive part of their meanings via SpS encoding (cf. Jackendoff, 1996; 2002: 345-350).
+But as I will argue, such a representation may be afforded by the SpS system instead of CS.
+The "Lexical Conceptual Structure" of máan would tap into this SpS in a manner similar to how, for example, Manner-of-Motion verbs and shape expressions derive part of their meanings via SpS encoding (cf. Jackendoff, 1996; 2002: 345-350).